Pacasmayo to Huaura Bus

 The route from Pacasmayo to Huaura is at a distance of 327 mi (527 km) and it takes about 7 hours of travel.
 Civa is the main terrestrial transportation company that covers this destination in its itinerary, with sales from s/.
 51 to s/.
 121. Buses leave from 9:00 p.m. to 9:40 p.m. from the main Terminal Terrestre de Pacasmayo.
 Their destination is the terminal of Av.
 San Martín, located in the center of the city of Huaura.
 The weather in Huaura is dry and sub-tropical, with temperatures that oscillate from 66 °F (19 °C) to 73 °F (23 °C).

-Why book Pacasmayo to Huaura bus with redBus?
+Why book a Pacasmayo to Huaura bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Pacasmayo to Huaura.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Pacasmayo to Huaura.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 The first settlers of the Pacasmayo valley, or the ones whose existence is known were the cupisnique, with an antiquity of approximately 11000 B.C. to 3500 B.C.
 The mochica culture also had a presence in the valley, between 500 B.C. and 800 B.C.
 During the 900 AD, the chimu culture appears, leaving to the future the famous archaeological center of Pakatnamu.
 The inca culture also came to Pacasmayo, just little time before the Spanish arrival, although they did not have a great influence on the historic legacy of the region.
 Its foundation as city took place during the colonial period in 1775.
 It's believed that the origin of the word Pacasmayo comes from the quechua Pakatnamu, the name of the founder of the fortress that keeps the same name.
 Othe theories support that Pacasmayo means hidden river.